SCW-Aberystwyth/IBERS-HPC-tutorial/_episodes/04-running-jobs.md

 #SBATCH --mem-per-cpu=10
 # run a single task, using a single CPU core
 #SBATCH --ntasks=1
-# specify our current project
-# change this for your own work
-#SBATCH --account=scwXXXX
 # specify the reservation we have for the training workshop
 # remove this for your own work
 # replace XXXX and YY with the code provided by your instructor
-#SBATCH --reservation=scwXXXX_YY
+#SBATCH --reservation=XXXX
-# Specify the development partition, this will give out job a maximum of 30 minutes to run
+# Specify the intel partition
 #SBATCH --partition=development
 ###